mychan152000/willogyblogtest/content/posts/simple-and-intuitive-introduction-to-self-supervised-learning-for-beginners-part-1.md

   * <span><b>PROS</b></span>: Generative-contrastive is successful in image generation, transformation and manipulation.
 Unlike generative, it gets rid of the pointwise objective and turns to distributional matching objective, which makes it better tackle the high-level data abstraction.
   * <span style="color:gray"><b>CONS</b></span>: There are still some challenges for future development:

-    * Limited applications in NLP and graph.
+    * Limited applications in NLP and graph problems.
     * Easy to collapse.
     * Not for feature extraction.